 The bulk of the work is done in that opening montage – if that speaks to you, if that gets you, then you’re in, and you accept the premise of the movie because you know who that family is,” says Cho.
 “He had to get that right, and he nailed it – when I watched it, I felt like I could give myself to this story and not think too much about the new technique.”

 In addition to receiving the funding and production support from Bazelevs, they also received creative freedom and some of the ingenious rigs the company had invented specifically for the screen-life format.

 “The biggest challenge for any producer is just to find the right filmmaker,” says Timur Bekmambetov.
 “Then you just shake hands.
 I know that because I am a director myself, and it’s very important that when a producer makes a decision about a filmmaker, you have to let them make their own movie and especially with one like this, it was more important for me to be there for them in the edit.
 We at Bazelevs are looking for talented filmmakers that we can help AND learn from.”

-Indeed, as much as Searching is shaped the way it reimagines modern technology and digital storytelling, it is, importantly, anchored by a riveting, dramatic mystery with unpredictable twists and a compelling emotional base.
+Indeed, as much as Searching is shaped by the way it reimagines modern technology and digital storytelling, it is, importantly, anchored by a riveting, dramatic mystery with unpredictable twists and a compelling emotional base.

 “We wanted to make a movie that we wanted to watch,” explains Chaganty.
-“Our favorite kinds of movies are gripping and emotional with a lot of suspense and intrigue, and from day one, we wanted this to be a story where you would just fall into the mystery and almost forget the way it’s being told.”
+“Our favourite kinds of movies are gripping and emotional with a lot of suspense and intrigue, and from day one, we wanted this to be a story where you would just fall into the mystery and almost forget the way it’s being told.”